 New readers, welcome to Dear Wendy, a relationship advice blog.
-If you don’t find the info you need in this column, please visit the Dear Wendy archives or the forums (you can even start your own thread), or submit a question for advice.
-For more long distance relationship advice, click here.
+Read some of the most popular Dear Wendy posts here.
+If you don’t find the info you need in this column, please visit the Dear Wendy archives or the forums (you can even start your own thread), do a search in the search bar, or submit a question for advice at wendy(AT)dearwendy.com.

 My boyfriend and I have known each other for close to two years, and we have been dating a year next month.
 We have seriously discussed moving closer to each other, and we have both made visits to the other one’s town to get to know what it’s like.
 We’ve talked about marriage (and he even brought up the idea of kids), so we’re pretty serious about our relationship.
 We’ve also debated who should be the one to give up everything to move closer to the other.
 We both have a lot of family and friends, jobs, and other things that keep us tied to where we are.
 How should we choose who should make the move? — Going the Distance?

 Yours is a question that has as many different answers as there are couples in long distance relationships.
 “Who should move” in an LDR is a deeply personal decision and dependent on a wide variety of factors.
 In short: there is no answer that will apply universally, but there are specific questions couples can consider to determine what is the right move for them.

 Before I get to those questions though, I need to point out that, if either you or your boyfriend truly feels like you’d be “giving up everything” by moving, then the answer is probably “neither of you should move.”
 Yes, leaving a town you love, and a job and your friends and family, can be incredibly difficult, but if all of that represents “everything” to you and moving somewhere new, even with or to someone you love, feels like completely starting from scratch, it’s likely that you aren’t a good candidate for moving for love.
 Because LOVE, of all things, should be enough that everything else is still just … everything else and not everything period.